UKHO/playwright-template/README.md

 It is advised that you use VS Code and the [Playwright Test for VSCode](https://playwright.dev/docs/getting-started-vscode) extension

+For first time environment setup run:

+* `npm install`
+* `npx playwright install` to download the latest playwright browser binaries.
+Make sure you run this command as an admin user!

 ### Run tests

 From the project directory run: